Ruthvik9/soccer_tracking/README.md

 # Football Player Re-Identification & Tracking Pipeline

-This repository provides a full pipeline to transform raw SportsMOT football clips into broadcast-quality player tracking results using a fine-tuned CLIP-ReID model and BoT-SORT.
+This repository provides the implementation to try and track soccer players in video clips clips using a **fine-tuned CLIP-ReID model** and **BoT-SORT**.

----

-## Prerequisites

-* Linux environment
-* Python 3.8 or higher
-* PyTorch 1.12 or higher
-* torchvision 0.13 or higher

 ---